top of page

 For individuals, it means setting boundaries, journaling triggers, and redefining success beyond paychecks.
 For companies, it means moving from cosmetic solutions to structural transformations: stress audits, silent hours, empathetic leadership, and the right to log off.

 Because the truth is this: a company that neglects mental health will eventually pay the price in attrition, disengagement, and lost creativity.
-But a company that prioritises it does not just reduce stress, it unlocks innovation, loyalty, and sustainable growth.
+But a company that prioritizes it does not just reduce stress; it unlocks innovation, loyalty, and sustainable growth.

 The future of India’s workforce depends on this shift.
 The real question is: are we ready to build workplaces that heal, rather than harm?